Joyce Glasser reviews If Beale Street Could Talk (February 8, 2019), Cert. 15, 119 min.

 The film explains the title by quoting Baldwin: Every Black person in America was born on Beale Street (in New Orleans), an indication that Jenkins, too, is creating a universal story of the black experience in white America.
 Jenkins goes one step further in romanticising the story to increase our empathy and moral outrage.
 Baldwin has a character describe Fonny as ‘ugly’ (in the sense of not handsome) although Tish ‘didn’t see it that way’, presumably because she could see through his external looks into his character, the way we all should look at people.
 Tish is no looker either.
 By having two great looking actors portraying the pair, we miss that point and fall into the trap of judging people on their appearances, too.

-Similarly Jenkins leaves out the information that Frank Hunt was sacked for stealing and Tish’s ‘carrying a package I had lifted from the Jew’.
-She isn’t stealing necessities like food, but art supplies.
+Similarly, Jenkins leaves out the information that Frank Hunt was sacked for stealing and Tish’s ‘carrying a package I had lifted from the Jew’.
+She is not stealing necessities like food, but art supplies.
 But the Jewish landlord, Levy, (Dave Franco) is the only landlord who will rent an apartment to the young couple, so Tish’s moral high ground plummets in the novel.
-She’s more of a passive victim in the film.
+She is more of a passive victim in the film.

-The mix of social realism and romanticism works better in Moonlight, because here we are conscious of being manipulated into seeing what, ultimately, we are meant to see.
+The mix of social realism and romanticism works better in Moonlight, because here in If Beale Street Could Talk we are conscious of being manipulated into seeing what, ultimately, we are meant to see.
 The film lacks the central metaphor, the poetry, the subtlety and the morally- compromised protagonists of Moonlight, as the message takes over.